andythai/project-titanic/README.md

 Yunbo Chen<br>
 <br>
 <b>Description:</b><br>
-Project Titanic is a ship simulator game / program where a player controls a ship on water and attempts to avoid collision with terrain, while trying to pick up as many buoys as possible.<br>
+Project Titanic is a ship simulator game / program where a player controls a ship on water and attempts to avoid collision with terrain, while trying to pick up as many buoys as possible.
+This project has been coded in C++ using the OpenGL and OpenAL libraries, with GLSL shaders.<br>
 <br>
 <b>Links:</b><br>
 Project Blog URL: http://cse167project.blogspot.com/<br>